If you want to gather honey, do not kick over the beehive

 Question: Does this mean I should never give critical feedback?

-Answer: Not at all!
-It’s about *how* you give it.
-The goal is to correct the behavior, not attack the person.
-Frame it constructively.
+Answer: It’s about how you give the feedback.
+The goal is to correct the behaviour, not attack the person.

-Question: What if someone is clearly in the wrong?
+Question: What if someone is clearly wrong?
 Don’t they deserve to be called out?

 Question: Is this about being manipulative?

 Answer: That’s a common misunderstanding.
-It’s the opposite.
 True manipulation is about self-interest.
-This is about empathy—understanding that the way you treat people directly impacts their response.
-It’s about choosing a more effective and more humane path to your goal.
+This is about empathy, understanding that the way you treat people directly impacts their response.
+It’s about choosing a more effective and more humane approach to achieve your goal.